mallmann02/gans_post/README.md

 # GAN'S

-Before the problems, let's first introduce what are our study object this time.
-So, GAN's are an acronym for Generative Adversarial Networks, let's find out what each of these words mean:
+Before starting, let's first introduce what is our study object this time.
+So, GAN's are an acronym for Generative Adversarial Networks, let's take a brief look of each of these words mean.

 GAN's are a class of `G`enerative models that are trained through an `A`dversarial min-max game between two neural `N`etworks, the generator and the discriminator.
-We'll talk about the generator and the discriminator in a few moments.
+We'll talk about each of the magical words here, but first things first, let's see where we are in the area of ML and statistics.

 ### Looking at the big picture, what are generative models?
 And how are they different from our old friend class of dicriminative models?